(Last Updated on : 03-02-2015)

 Elephant in Indian sub-continent is considered as the pride of the land's rich diasporas.
-The scientific name of the Indian Elephant is 'Elephas maximus indicus`.
+The name elephant originates from Greek word 'elephas', which means ivory.
+The scientific name of the Indian Elephant is 'Elephas Maximus Indicus'.
 It is a sub-species of the Asian Elephant.
 It is mainly found in the Indian subcontinent though they prefer scrub forests, with plentiful supply of food

 The Asian elephants of the Indian subcontinent grow to a height of eight feet to ten feet.
 They are slightly smaller than the African elephant and weigh as much as seven thousand to eleven thousand pounds.
 The Asian elephants have large broad feet and thick soles below the feet.
 The length of the elephant varies from two hundred and sixteen inches to two hundred and fifty two inches.
 The Indian elephants are well known for their tusks.
 The tusks are usually, incisor teeth, which are made up of incisor teeth and grow up to five feet in length.
-Asian elephants are also found in other countries namely Bangladesh, Bhutan, China, Laos, Cambodia, Myanmar, Nepal, Malaysia, Sumatra, Thailand, and Vietnam.
+Asian elephants are also found in other countries namely Bangladesh, Bhutan, China, Laos, Cambodia, Myanmar, Nepal, Malaysia, Sumatra, Thailand and Vietnam.

 The elephants do not stay in one place for more than a couple of days.
 This is because they need huge supply of food for which they have to move to new areas.
 The Asian Elephant is an herbivore, which survives on bamboo

 , berries, mangoes

 .
 Their diet also consists of twenty two to thirty gallons of water